CSteinmuller/devdocs/source/howto/doc-howto.rst

 30 columns.
 If this is the case, only amount an equal sign "=" to the amount of characters the title has, plus one.

-Sub-subsection: A sub-subsection looks like this:
+Sub-subsection: It looks like this:

 ..  code-block:: rst